 Postdoctoral Fellow at the National Museum of Natural History, Smithsonian Institution Department of Entomology (Wash., D.C.); Postdoctoral Researcher and Lecturer at Cornell University Department of Entomology (Ithaca, NY).
 PhD in Entomology, University of California, Riverside; MS in Entomology, Kansas State University; BS in Biology, Gustavus Adolphus College, MN.
 I have info on previous work & my teaching on my personal website. |

-Dr. Felipe FreitasPostdoctoral Researcher and lab member since summer 2022.
+Dr. Felipe FreitasPostdoctoral Researcher and lab member summer 2022 - Dec 2023.

 Lab Alumni

-Jack Williams, spring and summer 2022, WSU undergraduate museum digitizer
+Jack Williams, spring and summer 2022, WSU undergraduate museum digitizer; currently at UF

 Mariah Combs, summer 2022.
 WSU B.S.
 2021.
 Collected potato aphids for USDA-ARS Potato Project